keithalewis/math/opm.md

 case if the cardinality of $I$ is less than the cardinality of $\Omega$.
 In general the number of instruments is much smaller than the number of outcomes.
-Although complete markets are common in mathematical finance books, they almost never occur in models faithful to the real world.
+Although complete markets are common in mathematical finance books, they never occur in models faithful to the real world.

 ### Realized Return